Will ZoomInfo Technologies Inc. (ZI) benefit from Wall Street bulls Calls?

 Analyst recommendations provided by FactSet shows that the consensus forecast for ZoomInfo Technologies Inc. (ZI) is a “Overweight”.
 17 analysts offering their recommendations for the stock have an average rating of 2.00, where 4 rate it as a Hold and 1 think it is a “Overweight”.
 12 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-ZoomInfo Technologies Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at $0.1 with sales reaching $145.4M over the same period.The EPS is expected to shrink by -172.70% this year, but quarterly earnings will post 37.10% year-over-year.
+ZoomInfo Technologies Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at $0.1 with sales reaching $145.4M over the same period.The EPS is expected to grow by 53.10% this year, but quarterly earnings will post 37.10% year-over-year.

 ZoomInfo Technologies Inc. (ZI) Top Institutional Holders

-The top institutional shareholder in the company is FMR, LLC with over 7.92 million shares valued at $381.96 million.
-The investor’s holdings represent 11.44% of the ZI Shares outstanding.
-As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 7.5 million shares valued at $361.89 million to account for 10.84% of the shares outstanding.
-The other top investors are Allianz Asset Management GmbH which holds 7.02 million shares representing 10.14% and valued at over $338.49 million, while Vanguard Group, Inc. (The) holds 9.48% of the shares totaling 6.57 million with a market value of $316.67 million.
+The top institutional shareholder in the company is Carlyle Group Inc. with over 93.22 million shares valued at $4.5 billion.
+The investor’s holdings represent 99.77% of the ZI Shares outstanding.
+As of Dec 30, 2020, the second largest holder is FMR, LLC with 7.92 million shares valued at $381.96 million to account for 8.48% of the shares outstanding.
+The other top investors are Blackrock Inc. which holds 7.5 million shares representing 8.03% and valued at over $361.89 million, while Allianz Asset Management GmbH holds 7.51% of the shares totaling 7.02 million with a market value of $338.49 million.

 ZoomInfo Technologies Inc. (ZI) Insider Activity

-A total of 406 insider transactions have happened at ZoomInfo Technologies Inc. (ZI) in the last six months, with sales accounting for 206 and purchases happening 200 times.
-The most recent transaction is an insider sale by Hyzer Peter Cameron, the company’s Chief Financial Officer.
-SEC filings show that Hyzer Peter Cameron sold 9,290 shares of the company’s common stock on Mar 02 at a price of $56.22 per share for a total of $0.52 million.
+A total of 258 insider transactions have happened at ZoomInfo Technologies Inc. (ZI) in the last six months, with sales accounting for 132 and purchases happening 126 times.
+The most recent transaction is an insider sale by Brown Kirk Norman, the company’s 10% Owner.
+SEC filings show that Brown Kirk Norman sold 494,000 shares of the company’s common stock on Mar 03 at a price of $49.68 per share for a total of $24.54 million.
 Following the sale, the insider now owns 0.0 shares.

-Still, SEC filings show that on Mar 01, Hays Joseph Christopher (Chief Operating Officer) disposed off 1,019 shares at an average price of $54.65 for $55684.0.
+Still, SEC filings show that on Mar 02, Hyzer Peter Cameron (Chief Financial Officer) disposed off 9,290 shares at an average price of $56.22 for $0.52 million.
 The insider now directly holds 0 shares of ZoomInfo Technologies Inc. (ZI).